krysseltillada/heroku-buildpack-java/README.md

 # Heroku Multi Procfile buildpack for java

-im deploying an app in heroku that was in a multi module java project but heroku doesnt support multiple procfile to start a java app luckily i got a buildpack that is a multi procfile buildpack https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-multi-procfile. and combined to this buildpack
+im deploying an app in heroku that was in a multi module java project but heroku doesnt support multiple procfile to start a java app luckily i found a buildpack that is a multi procfile buildpack https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-multi-procfile. and combined to this buildpack